Black Friday → 40% OFF Annual Plans

 This is a great cold email that gets responses

-This content-rich cold email featured in Proposify successfully introduced a solution the client didn’t even know they needed.
+This content-rich cold email featured in Proposify introduced a solution the client didn’t even know they needed.

 As you can see, the email shows a new look for Proposify that’s simply better.
 It doesn’t say what the writer can do for the reader.
 Instead, it shows him.